guptakaran11/grasskode-website/content/post/travel/2019-cambodia-part-2.md

   <em>Dosa and Pho :yum:</em>
 </div>

 Our next, and final, destination in Cambodia was to be Prasat Preah Vihear.
 Once again, there is no easy way to get here but that made this temple all the more beautiful.
-The morning after we reached the town of Sra'aem, we hiked to the temple (a total of 2243 steps!) to see the beautiful temple and the vistas it provided.
+The morning after we reached the town of Sra'aem, we hiked to the temple.
+I was looking forward to it once again because the [last time](/post/travel/sea-chronicles/cambodia/preahvihear/) had been magical.

+Preah Vihear is a personal favourite of all the temples I have been to anywhere in the world.
+To start with, the climb of 2243 steps exhausts you out of your mind and it is in this state that you can feel the divinity of the temple.
+The vistas and the ruins of the temple look much better once you reach the top gasping for air.
+The lack of tourists and the few locals only add to the "authenticity" of the experience.

 <div class="postimg">
   <div class="grid">